South East Forests National Park: Environment

 The region is known for its variety of eucalypt species, and wet sclerophyll (eucalypt) forests cover 42% of the park.
 Temperate rainforest is found in sheltered areas, and subalpine bogs at high elevations.

 A great variety of animals are found within the park boundaries, including threatened species such as the smoky mouse (Pseudomys fumeus), and other species which are vulnerable in New South Wales such as the olive whistler (Pachycephala olivacea).
 The park forms part of the Ulladulla to Merimbula Important Bird Area, identified as such by BirdLife International because of its importance for swift parrots.

 Name

 The legal name of the park is "South East Forest National Park", as prescribed in the Act of the New South Wales Parliament establishing the park.
-Common usage and official usage typically pluralises "Forests", which is used in official signage for the Park.
+Common usage typically pluralises "Forests", which is used in official signage for the Park.